williamzhu9/SocialMediaGallery/readme.txt

 How to set up the platform using VSCode
 (Ensure that you run all these commands in the same directory as server.js and database-initializer.js)

-(If you haven't already, in VSCode use the following Node.js commands to install the necessary packages) 0.0 Install Node.js in VSCode
+(If you haven't already)
+0.0 Install Node.js in VSCode
-    Install mongodb service from this location https://www.mongodb.com/try/download/community 0.5 Npm install mongodb
+    Install mongodb service from this location https://www.mongodb.com/try/download/community (First time setup, run these commands in the same directory as the server.js file) 0.5 Npm install mongodb
     Npm install express
     Npm install pug